scci/security-employee-tracker/readme.md

 ## Tests

-You may run tests via executing the following in the application's root folder: `phpunit`
+You may run tests via executing the following in the application's root folder: `phpunit`.
+While testing, you may place the app in debug move by editing the .env file and setting `APP_DEBUG = true`.

 ## Contribute